gnss-sdr/geniuss-place/_posts/2017-01-03-cross-compiling-gnss-sdr.md

 last_modified_at: 2020-09-29T02:11:02+02:00
 ---

 An **embedded system** is defined as a computer system with a specific function within a larger mechanical or electrical system.
-Examples of properties of embedded computers when compared with general-purpose counterparts are low power consumption, small size, rugged operating ranges, and low per-unit cost, at the price of limited processing resources.
+Examples of properties of embedded computers, when compared with general-purpose counterparts, are low power consumption, small size, rugged operating ranges, and low per-unit cost, at the price of limited processing resources.

 This page is devoted to the development cycle for building and executing GNSS-SDR in an embedded computer.
-In this example we are working with a [Zedboard](https://www.xilinx.com/products/boards-and-kits/1-elhabt.html) (a development board that ships a [Xilinx Zynq-7000](https://www.xilinx.com/products/silicon-devices/soc/zynq-7000.html) all-programmable [SoC](https://en.wikipedia.org/wiki/System_on_a_chip), which houses two ARM and one FPGA processor in a single chip), but this procedure is applicable to other embedded platforms without much modification.
+In this example, we are working with a [Zedboard](https://www.xilinx.com/products/boards-and-kits/1-elhabt.html) (a development board that ships a [Xilinx Zynq-7000](https://www.xilinx.com/products/silicon-devices/soc/zynq-7000.html) all-programmable [SoC](https://en.wikipedia.org/wiki/System_on_a_chip), which houses two ARM and one FPGA processor in a single chip), but this procedure is applicable to other embedded platforms without much modification.

 Once all the required dependencies are already installed, GNSS-SDR can be built from source in ARM processors without hassle.
 However, this building process can easily take more than 10 hours if it is executed on the Zynq device.
 Thus, in order to speed up the development cycle from a change in the source code to the execution in an embedded platform, we need to resort to cross-compilation.